t288matt/vatsim-chaos/README.md

 ## 🎪 Event Scenario Applications

-This system is designed for event scenario creation, enabling organizers to:
+This system is designed for event scenario creation, enabling the events team to:

 ### Scenario Creation
 - **Maximize Conflict Density**: Generate as many conflicts as possible in a given airspace
-- **Create Chaotic Situations**: Overlap routes and phases to challenge ATC
+- **Create Chaotic Situations**: Overlap routes and phases to challenge controllers
 - **Increase Realism and Workload**: Simulate high-traffic, high-stress environments for live events
+- **Deliver Fun and Dynamic Events**: Provide pilots with engaging and unpredictable flying experiences

 ### Event Execution
-- **Readable Output**: Clear conflict descriptions for event planning and ATC briefings
+- **Readable Output**: Clear conflict descriptions for event planning and briefings
 - **Visual Analysis**: Google Earth integration for spatial understanding
 - **Structured Data**: JSON format for further analysis and integration